get-glu/glu/docs/guides/gitops-implementation.md

 ```

 The Git source requires a resource to be readable from and writeable to a target filesystem.
-This source is particularly special, as it takes care of details such as checking checking out branches, staging changes, creating commits, opening pull requests and so on.
+This source is particularly special, as it takes care of details such as checking out branches, staging changes, creating commits, opening pull requests, and so on.
-Instead, all it requires the implementer to do, is explain how to read and write the definition to a target repositories root tree.
+Instead, all it requires the implementer to do is explain how to read and write the definition to a target repository root tree.
 The source then takes care of the rest of the contribution lifecycle.

-> There are further ways to configure the resulting commit message, PR title and body via other methods on your type.
+> There are further ways to configure the resulting commit message, PR title, and body via other methods on your type.

 **GitOps Example: Reading from filesystem**